 Rehabilitation of sick, injured and orphaned animals

-To report all other wildlife emergencies such as sick, injured or orphaned animals, marine animal strikes or strandings, contact the RSPCA Qld on 1300 ANIMAL (1300 264 625)
+To report all wildlife emergencies such as sick, injured or orphaned animals, marine animal strikes or strandings, please contact the department on 1300 130 372.

 Much of Queensland's native wildlife is protected under the Nature Conservation Act 1992.
 This legislation provides for a licensing system to help protect native wildlife from over exploitation and to ensure wild populations of plants and animals are protected.
 Anyone who intends to take, use or keep native plants and animals should be familiar with Queensland’s wildlife laws and regulations.